kgdunn/pid-book/process-monitoring/process-monitoring.rst

 Once the process has been investigated the CUSUM value, :math:`S_t` is often reset to zero; though other resetting strategies exist.
 A tabular version of the CUSUM chart also exists, but these days the charts are entirely automated in software.

-.. todo:: MUCH LESS FOCUS on the V-mask, more on how it is currently done
+..
+TODO(KGD): MUCH LESS FOCUS on the V-mask, more on how it is currently done

 EWMA charts